leorickli/wordpress-aws/README.md

 # Hosting WordPress on AWS - Full Guide

 This is a (almost) free guide that will teach you how to deploy a fully operational WordPress website on AWS cloud infrastructure.
-I say almost free because we still have to pay for a domain in Route 53 to make the connection in "traditional" ways
+I say almost free because we still have to pay for a domain in Route 53 to make the connection via "traditional" ways through a domain name, secured by an SSL certificate.

+### Sections

+01. Building a Three-Tier AWS VPC
+02. ;asldkf
+03.